When is a Job Termination Considered Wrongful in Vermont?

 Most employment is labeled as "at-will" in the state of Vermont.
-This means that an employer or employee is free to end the work relationship at any time and leave the employment organization.
-The only exception to this are reasons that the law has specifically outlined as impermissible to use as a basis for employee termination.
+This means that an employer or employee is free to end the work relationship at any point and leave the employment organization.
+The only exception to this are reasons that the law has particularly outlined as impermissible to use as a basis for employee termination.

 Employment that does not fall into the category of "at will" is not subject to the same restrictions.
-Therefore, it is important that you identify what type of employment arrangement you are involved in.
-If an employment contract specifying a time for employment is involved for your work arrangements, then employment is not "at will", and termination can only be done following the terms of the contract.
+Thus, it is critical that you identify what type of employment arrangement you are involved in.
+If an employment contract specifying a time for employment is involved for your work agreement, then employment is not "at will", and termination can only be done following the terms of the contract.

 What are the Illegal Grounds for Terminating At Will Employment in Vermont?

 Regarding terminating a Vermont employee, discrimination is the most common illegal reason.
-An employer may not fire an employee just because they are of a certain race, religion, gender, or nationality.
-Middlebury employers are further prohibited from firing at-will employees in order to retaliate against them for filing a legal discrimination claim or initiating an investigation of discrimination.
+An employer may not fire an employee just because they are of a specific race, religion, gender, or nationality.
+Middlebury employers are further barred from firing at-will employees in order to retaliate against them for filing a legal discrimination claim or initiating an investigation of discrimination.

-Also, under the Family and Medical Leave Act, employers may not terminate employees who have taken leave for family reasons or medical treatment.
-Lastly, employees are protected from being fired by their employer for performing a legal obligation, exercising their legal rights, or for refusing to participate in an illegal act.
+Additionally, under the Family and Medical Leave Act, employers may not terminate employees who have taken leave for family reasons or medical treatment.
+Finally, employees are protected from being terminated by their employer for performing a legal obligation, exercising their legal rights, or for refusing to participate in an illegal act.

 Do I Need a Vermont Attorney for My Wrongful Termination Case?